wmelvin/backup-rotation/README.md

 #Backup Rotation Scheme Generator

-This tool, writen in Python, calculates a scheme for rotating backup media with different levels of retention.
+This command-line tool, writen in Python, calculates a scheme for rotating backup media with different levels of retention.

 This is a one-off utility program with some hard-coded parameters.
 It is **not a finished product.**

 It was built with two purposes in mind:
 - Explore different schemes for rotating my personal backup media.
-- Gain experience programming with Python by iterating on solving my own problem.
+- Gain experience programming in Python by iterating on a solution to this problem.

 The primary output is a set of *.csv* files.
 I used *LibreOffice Calc* to view the files and compare different backup rotation schemes.